manuelkiessling/php-restful-subversion/README.md

     ------------  ------------

 As you can see, PHPRestfulSubversion never writes to the Subversion repository, and the REST webservices are read-only as of now.

-Well, PHPRestfulSubversion ships with only little direct functionality - it's a library in the first place.
-The idea is to enable you to write your own tools on top of it to actually provide functionality and value.

-However, there is a working JavaScript/HTML REST client included which allows you to search the Subversion cache for all changesets whose commit message contains a certain string, and for all changesets that include a changed path whose name ends on includes a certain string ("show me all changesets which include the file main/default.txt").
+There is a working JavaScript/HTML REST client included which allows you to search the Subversion cache for all changesets whose commit message contains a certain string, and for all changesets that include a path whose name ends on a certain string ("show me all changesets which include the file main/default.txt").

-### How PHPRestfulSubversion may help you with your approval and release process

-As said PHPRestfulSubversion is a collection of PHP classes which allow developers to easily create tailor-made tools for merge- and releasemanagement within SVN repositories.

-In my opinion, these tailor-made tools are necessary for two reasons:

-1. The available Subversion client tools do a great job in assisting us at merging whole branches or single commits, but they don't provide any support for the high-level tasks of release management, e.g. when we need to find all commits which belong to a certain project or when we need to sort out which commits of a certain project are already merged and released and which aren't.

-2. Every team of software developers does release management different.
-Therefore, it's difficult (if not impossible) to create a one-size-fits-all solution, which means that it should be easy for every team to build its own tool.

-Because it's only a collection of classes, PHPRestfulSubversion doesn't provide an instant solution.

-But it allows you to easily build your own tool which allows your release manager to shortcut and even automate many tedious and time-consuming SVN tasks.

-PHPRestfulSubversion implements these use cases:

-- "Give me a list of all revisions whose commit message contains a given string"

-- "For a given full path, give me the root path of the branch the full path belongs to"

-- "For a given revision, give me the root path of the branch this revision was applied to"

-- "Tell me if a given list of commits all apply to the same branch"

-- "Give me a list of all file and folder paths that were changed by a given commit"

-By combining these use cases, you could, for example, create a tool which allows your release manager to enter a list of issue numbers (from the bugtracker your team uses, provided that all your developers always put the relating issue numbers into the commit messages), whereupon the tool shows him a chronologically ordered list of all commits for these issues, the command lines neccessary to merge these issues to the release branch, and warn him if there have already been release-commits for these issues.

 ## Installation on Linux systems

-Getting PHPRestfulSubversion up and running usually takes around ten minutes and is a process which can roughly be split into four parts:
+Getting PHPRestfulSubversion up and running usually takes around 10 minutes and is a process which can roughly be split into four parts:

 1. Preparing your system